Definition/Introduction

 Clinical Significance

-Factors and conditions that may worsen the renal injury and thus should be either avoided or resolved are:
+Factors and conditions that may worsen the renal injury and thus should be either avoided or resolved include the following:

 Nursing, Allied Health, and Interprofessional Team Interventions

-Based on several studies, 34% to 53% of the drugs that required adjustment were not taken into consideration by the physicians’ instructions.[8][9]
-Various explanations exist regarding this inadequacy of medication dose regulation.
+Based on several studies, 34% to 53% of the drugs requiring adjustment were not considered in physicians' instructions.[8][9]
+There are various explanations for the inadequacy of medication dose regulation.
 The most frequent reason is that physicians often underestimate the impact of mild and intermediate renal insufficiency or that they have inadequate knowledge of the medications that require dose adjustment in renal insufficiency.
-Even though the serum creatinine level is a widely used value in everyday practice, this biomarker is usually improper to evaluate actual renal function, thus leading to underestimating renal impairment, specifically among the elderly.
+Although the serum creatinine level is a widely used value in everyday practice, this is a late biomarker of decreased renal function (rising only after significant loss of renal function), thus leading to underestimating renal impairment, especially among older patients.

-Another possible explanation is that physicians, due to insufficient time, do not calculate the creatinine clearance by using one of the three existing formulas, which leads to underrating the need to adjust medication dosage.[10]
-[Level 3] There are particular guidelines from the FDA and EMA about the pharmacokinetics, concerning patients with impaired renal function, that should be followed when developing new drugs.[11][12]
-[Level 1] Taking into consideration the potential adverse effects, drug interactions, and treatment failure or discontinuation due to nephrotoxicity is something every physician should always do, before any drug administration.
+Another possible explanation is that physicians do not calculate the creatinine clearance using one of the three existing formulas due to insufficient time, which leads to underestimating the necessity of adjusting medication dosage.[10]
+The Food and Drug Administration and European Medicines Agency have particular guidelines about pharmacokinetics regarding patients with impaired renal function that should be followed when developing new drugs.[11][12]
+Physicians should consider the potential adverse effects, drug interactions, and treatment failures or discontinuations due to nephrotoxicity before administering any drug.

-Good communication between physicians, pharmacists, and nurses is important for safe and appropriate drug administration in patients with renal impairment.
+Effective communication between physicians, pharmacists, and nurses is essential for safe and appropriate drug administration in patients with renal impairment.

 References